 Isn’t ‘perfect in black’ the rule for True Winter?
 Nothing applies to every face.
 That’s why the system cross-checks results from 112 colours in about 20-30 comparisons.
-Besides, early in the PCA process, the analyst does not know the face well enough to make big decisions unless she is 1000% certain.
+Besides, early in the PCA process, the analyst does not know the face well enough to make sweeping decisions.

 At the Red Test stage, the picture began crystallizing.
 She was clearly of true cool colouring.
-Only at this stage did her eyes begin reacting – or did I understand her face well enough to see and interpret it.
-Fascinating.
+Only at this stage did her eyes react with the colours she wore.

 This True Winter can be, if not monochromatic, then not very colour-animated to look at.
 The skin can be beige gray with little natural blush.
 The eyes and hair colours would not look much different on a B&W TV.

-It takes Winter colours for the person to appear, let alone clean up and sparkle up.
-You don’t know till you try it.
+It takes Winter colours for the person to appear, let alone sparkle.
 Nobody can think the way to a Season.
 Put the colour on, then compare with another colour, then decide.
 Humans make decisions by comparing.

 Luxury drapes are very helpful to customize the Season for this person.
 Matte and textured fabrics were excellent.
 Next to shiny, smooth, slinky fabrics, even in her Season, the skin appeared more textured.
 B&W felt too sharp for her soft, steady character.
 The combination said things about her that were not true.
 Black-brown was striking, a moment when the Feeling folks in the room wipe away tears.
 She was fabulous in all purples, easily tolerating any amount of red and darkness level.

 Every person in a Season is encouraged to wear all the colours.
-Narrowing down the palette gets a little repetitive and unnecessary.
+Narrowing down the palette is repetitive and unnecessary.
 The person often narrows themselves right out of the Season, breaking up the magic.
-The question is where and how much of the various colours will be worn, in which shapes, textures, and prints.
+The individuality is not in which palette colours to include, but where and how much of the various colours will be worn, in which shapes, textures, and prints.

 The Odd True Winter